Skip to content

 app = ...

-# Example shows FastAPI but any integration will work the same.
+# Example shows FastAPI but any integration works the same.

 wireup.integration.fastapi.setup(container, app)